FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 Make a paper display for your project that communicates the state of the Pi and a sensor.
 Ideally you should design it so that you can slide the Pi out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.

 **a.
-Document the design for your paper display. (e.g. if you had to make it again from scratch, what information would you need?)**
+Document the design for your paper display. ** (e.g. if you had to make it again from scratch, what information would you need?).
+Include interim iterations (or at least tell us about them).

 **b.
 Make a video of your paper display in action.**

+**c.
+Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 ### Part D
 ### Materiality